Camden Town Hall: History

 A "Caribbean Carnival", a precursor of the Notting Hill Carnival, was held on 30 January 1959 in the town hall, organised by activist Claudia Jones as a response to the 1958 Notting Hill race riots and the state of race relations in Britain at the time.
 A few months later, on 27 May 1959, Princess Margaret attended a meeting of the National Society for the Prevention of Cruelty to Children in the town hall.

 The building served as the headquarters of the Metropolitan Borough of St Pancras and continued to operate as the local seat of government after the formation of the London Borough of Camden in 1965.
-An eight-storey extension designed by the borough architect's department was built to the east of the main building in 1977.
-It was designed in a modern architectural style and was clad in white pre-cast panels with curved window corners.
+An eight-storey extension designed by the borough architect's department was built to the east of the main building in 1973–1977, known as the Town Hall Annexe.
+It was designed in a Brutalist architectural style and was clad in white pre-cast panels with curved window corners.
 A rooftop conservatory was added in the 1990s.

+The council vacated the Town Hall Annexe in 2014, moving its main offices to a new building at 5 Pancras Square.
+The Town Hall Annexe was subsequently converted into a hotel, which opened in 2019.

-In February 2020 the council started a programme of refurbishment works to plans prepared by Purcell.
-The works, which are being managed by Lendlease at an estimated cost of £40 million, involve restoration of the historic areas used by the council and the redevelopment of the basement and upper floors so those floors can be let out as commercial space.
+In February 2020 the council started a programme of refurbishment works to the 1937 building, to plans prepared by Purcell.
+The works, which were managed by Lendlease at an estimated cost of £40 million, involved restoration of the historic areas used by the council and the redevelopment of the basement and upper floors so those floors can be let out as commercial space.
+The town hall reopened in 2023, serving once again as the council's meeting place and as an events venue.